Citing coronavirus surge, officials in Arizona ask MLB to delay start of spring training

 “We understand that any decision to delay spring training cannot be made unilaterally by MLB,” the letter from the Arizona officials said.
 “As leaders charged with protecting public health, and as committed, longtime partners in the spring training industry, we want you to know that we stand united on this point.”

-In December, the union quickly rejected an initial suggestion from the league that the sides discuss a delay.
-The league, coming off a fan-free 2020 season, would like to have fans in the stands for as much of the 2021 season as possible, even if that means delaying the start of the regular season for perhaps a month in hopes of a decline in infection rates and an increase in vaccination availability.
+In December, the union quickly rejected an initial suggestion from MLB that the sides discuss a delay.
+MLB, coming off a fan-free 2020 season, would like to have fans in the stands for as much of the 2021 season as possible, even if that means delaying the start of the regular season for perhaps a month in hopes of a decline in infection rates and an increase in vaccination availability.

 The union, however, is wary of MLB’s suggestions of a delay, viewing that as the precursor to an ownership ploy to reduce players’ salaries in 2021.
 Players received about 37 percent of their full salaries for the 60-game 2020 season.

-“While we, of course, share the goals of a safe Spring Training and regular season,” the Players Association said in a statement Monday, “MLB has repeatedly assured us that it has instructed its teams to be prepared for an on time start to Spring Training and the Regular Season and we continue to devote all our efforts to making sure that that takes place as safely as possible.”
+“While we, of course, share the goals of a safe Spring Training and regular season,” the MLBPA said in a statement Monday, “MLB has repeatedly assured us that it has instructed its teams to be prepared for an on time start to Spring Training and the Regular Season and we continue to devote all our efforts to making sure that that takes place as safely as possible.”

-Some on the players’ side point to the 2020 season as proof the sport can pull off a successful season in the midst of a pandemic.
+Some on the players’ side point to the 2020 season as proof that MLB can pull off a successful season in the midst of a pandemic.
 However, that season was reduced by more than half, with a regionalized schedule, at a time when the infection rates were significantly lower than they are now.

 Theoretically, a one-month delay to the opening of the regular season could be made up by extending the regular season into October and the postseason into November, but MLB believes its television network partners would balk at that suggestion.